Want CNET to notify you of price drops and the latest stories?

 Directv stream

-All of the live TV streaming services above offer free trials, allow you to cancel anytime and require a solid internet connection.
+Each of the live TV streaming services above allows you to cancel anytime and requires a solid internet connection.
 Looking for more information?
-Check out our live-TV streaming services guide.
+Check out our live TV streaming services guide.